chlau5206/ChlauApp/README.md

 4. Bash >  git clone {github repo}
 5. Create launch configuration { launch.json }

-## Note: Update codes
+## Note:
-1. SQLite databse needs rebuild.
+1. If SQLite databse needs rebuild.
 Delete instance folder, it will recreate.
+2. Exchange rate json (LatestRate.json) required from API service.

 =====================================
-Automate this entire process�running Python code, copying files, and committing/pushing to a Git repository�using a combination of Python scripting and Git hooks(e.g., pre-push hook).
+Automate this entire process—running Python code, copying files, and committing/pushing to a Git repository—using a combination of Python scripting and Git hooks(e.g., pre-push hook).

 1. Write the Python Script to Generate the Supplement file